Anarcroth/dotfiles/usefull_commands.md

 # Take a screen shot of selected region, simulating `shift + print scr`, using ImageMagick
 import NAME.png
 import -window root NAME.png

+# Use -k to search for something in all man pages, like 'sound'
+man -k sound
 ```

 ---